 Our pediatric hospitalists are engaged in important research in hospital systems, comparative effectiveness, medical education, surgical outcomes, clinical practice, and quality improvement.
-We work closely with the Children’s Clinical Research Organization (CCRO), Colorado Clinical and Translational Sciences Institute (CCTSI), and Colorado Outcomes Research Program (COR) to develop research programs, implement research projects, and train and support our academic faculty.
+We work closely with the Children’s Clinical Research Organization (CCRO), Colorado Clinical and Translational Sciences Institute (CCTSI), and ACCORDS Child Program (ACCORDS) to develop research programs, implement research projects, and train and support our academic faculty.
 Our hospitalists are engaged in all types of research, from translational to qualitative, and we have an active secondary dataset analytic program, focused on the Pediatric Health Information Systems (PHIS) database.

 We collaborate extensively with colleagues in other specialties, including Pulmonology and Sleep Medicine, Emergency Medicine, and Medical Education.

 Faculty Research Interests

 Many of our faculty are involved in research and other academic projects.